-I started blogging for giffgaff in 2013, over the first few years, I composed a range of one-off blog posts and video.
-I fitted this around the undergraduate degree in Multimedia and Internet Technology I was undertaking at the time.
-During this time, I was still helping out in the giffgaff community forums helping other customers, which I had been doing for a few years before getting involved in the blogging team.
+I began producing content for them in 2013.
+In the early years, I created a range of one-off blog posts and videos, balancing this work alongside my undergraduate studies in Multimedia and Internet Technology.
+At the same time, I continued to offer my support on the giffgaff community—something I had already been doing for several years before joining the blogging team.

-From late 2016 I secured a regular blog post slot which has helped me to improve my writing skills and to allow me to write about things I enjoy and have them seen by a wide range of people.
+From late 2016, I secured a regular blog post slot with giffgaff, which allowed me to develop my writing skills while sharing content on topics I’m passionate about with a broad audience.
 Additionally, I was producing video unboxing and reviews for the latest phones that giffgaff would send to me for review, although I wasn't buying these phones and I didn't own them.
-It was important to me that giffgaff gave me full editorial control and allowed me to point out the bad as well as the good to present a fair and balanced review for the viewer.
+I appreciated that giffgaff gave me full editorial control and allowed me to talk about out the bad as well as the good to present a fair and balanced review for the viewer.

 As with all good things, my time at giffgaff came to an end in 2018, to allow me to give my full attention to my Master's degree in Digital Marketing.
 I will always be thankful for the opportunities they provided me, and I am proud of the blog posts and videos I produced for them.

-To me, the most important blog posts I have done are the ones on online security, data breaches and password management because I believe that internet security is so important.
-We have put so much of your lives online these days, and I think it's vital to open peoples eyes to the threats we face online.
+To me, the most important blog posts I produced are the ones on online security, data breaches and password management because internet security is so important.
+We have put so much of your lives online these days, and I think it's vital to open peoples eyes to the threats we face online every single day.

-Since I wrote for giffgaff, their blog has been retired for a new one and my posts are no longer available.
-However, I have republished some of my best on my blog, and you can check them out here.
+Since I wrote for giffgaff, the blog I worked on has been retired for a new one and my posts are no longer available.
+However, I have re-published some of my best posts here.
+If you are interested in joining giffgaff, click my banner below to get started.